 Hofner "Violin" Bass

-70's Takamine 12-String (lawsuit era)
+Takamine 12-String (MIJ lawsuit era)

-Project guitars
+Project guitars:

 1959 Harmony Montclair Archtop